gnzlbg/linux-rs/ci/README.md

 3. Generate a disk image which will later be mounted by the OS being tested.
    This image is mostly just the libc directory, but some modifications are made to compile the generated files from step 2.
-4. The kernel is booted in QEMU, and it is configured to detect the libc-test image being available, run the test script, and then shut down afterwards.
+4. The kernel is booted in QEMU, and it is configured to detect the linux-test image being available, run the test script, and then shut down afterwards.
 5. Look for whether the tests passed in the serial console output of the kernel.

-There's some pretty specific instructions for setting up each image (detailed below), but the main gist of this is that we must avoid a vanilla `cargo run` inside of the `libc-test` directory (which is what it's intended for) because that would compile `syntex_syntax`, a large library, with userspace emulation.
+There's some pretty specific instructions for setting up each image (detailed below), but the main gist of this is that we must avoid a vanilla `cargo run` inside of the `linux-test` directory (which is what it's intended for) because that would compile `syntex_syntax`, a large library, with userspace emulation.
 This invariably times out on Travis, so we can't do that.